 Why does Ruth Hartley make art?

-I make art so that people will come to see it and talk to me about it.
-Communication and sharing are very important for me.
+I make art so that people will come and talk to me about it.
+Sharing and communication are very important to me.

 My art is also about ideas and feelings that can’t only or always be expressed in words.

 Art is the discovery of order and pattern in life.
 It doesn’t have to last long, but it is in everything that humans do.
-We walked, danced and sang our way over millennia into language, literature, science, music and art, finding patterns of meaning and beauty in order to communicate with each other and commune with the gods.
+We walked, danced and sang our way over millennia into language, literature, science, music and art.
+We find patterns of meaning and beauty in order to communicate with each other and commune with the gods.

-Artists are makers and discoverers and art is a necessity.
+Artists are makers and discoverers.
+For me, art is a necessity.

 The Art of Storytelling